Aegiscarr/Aegiscarr/README.md

 ![Inkscape](https://img.shields.io/badge/Inkscape-%23000000?style=flat-square&logo=inkscape)

 ### Current Projects
-I'm writing a custom Twitch chatbot named [EviscerateTheSynth](https://twitch.tv/evisceratethesynth).
-No public source because, well, oauth.
+I'm writing a custom Discord bot named [EviscerateTheSynth](https://discord.gg/SJcAWEynbj).
+Source code available at https://github.com/aegiscarr/evisceratego. \
 I'm also working on my new site, [aegiscarr.com](https://aegiscarr.com).

 All that to try and learn HTML/CSS/JS.
 This is pain but it works.